amthoms2/thedailyprompt/README.md

   - I cleaned up my code and removed any unncessary loops
   - I replaced my .mov files to .mp4 files
 * Inactive Heroku apps need longer time to load
+* Screen recording of app?

+Improvements ->
+* Make mobile friendly
+* Add mobile icon bars at top to display menu depending on screen size

+Extras ->
+* Save responses if the user leaves or reloads the page
+* Make the app more specific to a single purpose (algos)

 ## Contact Me (Junior Developer)